Nabil Al Awadi

-Nabil Al-Awadi (نبيل العوضي; born 7 February 1970) is a Kuwaiti writer, humanitarian, television presenter, university professor, journalist, orator, and he is a Muslim scholar.
+Nabil Al-Awadi (نبيل العوضي; born 7 February 1970) is a former Kuwaiti writer, humanitarian, television presenter, university professor, journalist, orator, and he is a Muslim scholar.
 He had his bachelor's degree in education from the Kuwait University.
 He traveled to UK to pursue his post-graduate studies and he earned a master's degree in education.

 Until February 2013 he was director of the independent Al-Birr Primary School in Birmingham, England.

+On April 11 2025, his Citizenship was revoked by the Kuwait government.

 TV and social media

 He made hundreds of series or lectures on different TV channels, such as Iqraa TV, Alrai TV.